 Replacing is like copying and pasting, except that a region of

-the pasted-into Snd
+the pasted-into Snd is destroyed to

 accommodate the new data.
 In the following example, the beginning of